SU_A_27

 [r] Yes.
 For my work.

-[r] Yes, fitness words, all device names, all exercise names and so on.
+[r] yes fitness words, all device names, All exercise names and something like that.

 [i] That’s important.

 [r] Yes.
 That’s very important.
-So I’ve improved my Dutch a lot in a small period of time.
-That’s why I’m speaking now…not super but okay.
-Understandable.
-[Laughs]
+So I have improved my Dutch in a small period.
+That’s why I speak now … not super but okay.
+Intelligible.

-[i] And do you remember the first few days when you came to Belgium?
-What was your first impression about Belgium and Antwerp?
+[i] And do you remember the first days when you came to Belgium?
+What was your first impression about Belgium and about Antwerp?

 [i] Yes.
-Your situation is a bit different compared to other refugees because normally they also live in the shelter for about 1 year.
+Your situation is a bit different compared to other refugees because normally they also live in the reception center for about 1 year.

 [i] But you didn’t do that?